xrdocs/8000/_blogs/cisco-8608-architecture.md

 It contains details on the connector types, the reach, the minimum release required, etc.

 ### Maximum ports scale and support on Cisco 8608
-The following table represents the maximum number of ports s number of the Cisco 8608 router can support
+The following table represents the maximum number of ports s number of the Cisco 8608 router can support.

 |          | 10 GbE | 25 GbE | 40 GbE | 50 GbE | 100 GbE | 400 GbE |
 |----------|--------|--------|--------|--------|---------|---------|